-Column A: List all business or busin designations in the degree or ma "administration," "management," or "org jor title such Column B: Indicate with "yes" or "no" with program. hether the busin ess unit adminis ters the Column C: Indicate with "yes" or "no" with ACBSP. hether the progr am is to be accre edited by If no, provide justification explaining who accreditation process and how you will co not accredited.
-Column D: Indicate number of degrees of conferred during self-study year A. Business or Business Related Programs B. Program in Business Unit C To be Accredited by ACBSP D. Number of Degrees Conferred During Self-Study Year
+Column A: List all business or business-related programs (including those with designations in the degree or major title such as "business," "industrial," "administration," "management," or "organizational").
+Column B: Indicate with "yes" or "no" whether the business unit administers the program.
+Column C: Indicate with "yes" or "no" whether the program is to be accredited by ACBSP.
+If no, provide justification explaining why the program should be excluded from the accreditation process and how you will communicate with the public what is and what is not accredited.
+Column C: Indicate with "yes" or "no" whether the program is to be accredited by ACBSP.
+If no, provide justification explaining why the program should be excluded from the accreditation process and how you will communicate with the public what is and what is ACBSP.
+If no, provide justification explaining why the program should be excluded from the accreditation process and how you will communicate with the public what is and what is accreditation process and how you will communicate with the public what is and what is Column D: Indicate number of degrees conferred during self-study year A. B. C D. Business or Business Related Program in To be Number of Business Accredited Degrees Unit by ACBSP Conferred During Self-Study Year